Trademark: Definition, Types, How to Register

 It’s important to remember that a trademark can protect not everything.
 You can’t trademark generic words or phrases, for example, unless rarely used.

 Furthermore, you cannot trademark anything that already has a trademark.
-Trademarks can last indefinitely if you continue to use them, file documents, and pay fees every ten years or so.
+Trademarks can last indefinitely if you continue to use them in commerce, file the appropriate documents, and pay fees every ten years.

 Below, we’ve outlined the seven steps for how to file a trademark: